-The Company has not yet formally responded to the Complaint in the Securities Class Action or in the Derivative Action but believes that both allegations are without merit and intends to defend itself and its directors and executive officers vigorously.
+The Company believes that the allegations in the Securities Class Action, the Derivative Action, the Collins Action, the Malone Action, and the Demand Letters are without merit and intends to defend itself and its directors and executive officers vigorously.
 There is no assurance, however, that the Company or the other defendants will be successful in their defense of either of these allegations or that the Company's insurance policy coverage will be available or adequate to fund any settlement or judgment or the litigation costs of these actions.
 Moreover, the Company is unable to predict the outcome or reasonably estimate a range of possible losses at this time.